Keep personal files out of your project .gitignore

 Project files are things every contributor will run into: dependency folders, compiled assets, temporary cache directories, test output, logs, uploads, local build artifacts.
 They belong in the repository's .gitignore because they describe how the project behaves.

 Personal files are different. macOS leaves .DS_Store behind.
 Editors create .vscode/, .idea/, swap files, workspace metadata, and local history folders.
-Maybe you use a little .envrc for direnv.
-Maybe I don't.
+Maybe you use .envrc for direnv.
+Maybe nobody else on the team does.

 The repository doesn't need to care.